mattcollins/spaceship-mcp/README.md

 - Monitor your domains closely when using this server
 - Consider using API keys with limited permissions when possible

+## Status

+⚠️ **Early Development** - This project is very immature and shared in case it's useful to someone else.
+Please be aware:

+- **Limited testing**: The server has not been extensively tested in production environments
+- **No automated tests**: There are currently no unit tests or integration tests
+- **Minimal error handling**: Error scenarios may not be handled gracefully
+- **API changes**: The interface may change without notice as the project evolves
+- **Use at your own risk**: Suitable for experimentation but not recommended for critical systems

+Contributions, bug reports, and feedback are welcome to help improve the project's stability and reliability.

 ## Features

 - **List DNS Records**: Retrieve all DNS records for a domain